Athletics

 Early Childhood Movement

-Our youngest students spend time each day on the playground and in the outdoor classroom, where open-ended play, exploration, and movement games build confidence, cooperation, and a love of physical activity.
+In our early childhood program, daily movement is an essential part of learning.
+Young children spend time each day on the playground and in our outdoor classroom, where play-based exploration and movement games help build confidence, cooperation, and a love of active play.
+These experiences support physical development while reinforcing the joy of movement within a supportive community.

 elementary Athletics